tambapps/pokemon/README.md

 This project provides a comprehensive set of tools for parsing various Pokémon data formats used in competitive battling, including team compositions, battle replays, and statistical information.
-All modules are built using Kotlin Multiplatform, making them compatible with JVM, JavaScript, iOS, and Android platforms.
+All modules are built using Kotlin Multiplatform, making them compatible with JVM, JavaScript, WASM, iOS, and Android platforms.

 ## Modules